 Chris slid down to the floor on his knees and gave Zoe a bear hug, carefully prying the iPad from her hands and putting it behind him on he couch.
 She didn’t protest at all.
 Then he picked her up and carried her to the door.
 I followed them.
 He transferred her over to my arms and gave her a kiss on the cheek.

 “I’ll talk to Dr. Lotus about meeting you, ” I said.
 “Maybe we could go together on Thursday?
-It will probably be really boring though.
-No drama, I promise.”
+No drama though, right?”

-He smiled and nodded.
+He nodded.
 Then he laughed a little.
 “No drama,” he said.
 “Right.
-Well it was good seeing you finally.
-And I’m glad you are feeling better.
+Well I’m glad you are feeling better.
 Let me know about Thursday.
 That’s just two days from now so let me know tomorrow if you can.”

-I felt myself grinning at the prospect of having him suddenly back in my life, and not completely hating me anymore.
+I felt myself beaming at the prospect of having him suddenly back in my life, and not completely hating me anymore.
 “OK, I will.
 Bye” I smiled at him.

-“Bye” he looked right in my eyes and grinned back which made my heart ache for him so much that I almost gasped.
+“Bye” he looked right in my eyes and grinned back which made my heart ache for him so much.
+I wanted to kiss him.
 Then I turned to walk down the steps with Zoe but he grabbed my hand and pulled me back to him.
 He enveloped me in a tight hug and I wrapped my arms around the back of his neck and buried my head in his chest.
 He felt like home and he smelled so nice, like the beach and soap and, well, like Chris.
-Then I noticed that Zoe was starting to wander off so I left Chris’s embrace and hurried down the stone steps after her to the weathered street.
+Zoe was starting to wander off through the flowers so I left Chris’s embrace and hurried down the stone steps after her to the weathered street.
 I wrapped my fingers around her tiny hand to walk her back to Luna’s crumbling, lovely beach house only a few houses away.
-She skipped a little, which was very cute and unusual, and then I thought…perhaps the messy and beautiful entanglement of the black-eyed-susans all over Chris’s yard…perhaps they truly were there for me.
+She skipped a little, which was very cute and unusual, and then I thought…perhaps the messy and beautiful entanglement of the black-eyed-susans all over Chris’s yard…perhaps they really were there for me.

 “I’m all better,” I announced happily.